Technologicat/unpythonic/doc/macros.md

 To make testing/debugging macro code more convenient, the `the[]` mechanism automatically unparses an AST value into its source code representation for display in the test failure message.
 This is meant for debugging macro utilities, to which a test case hands some quoted code (i.e. code lifted into its AST representation using mcpyrate's `q[]` macro).
 See [`unpythonic.syntax.test.test_letdoutil`](unpythonic/syntax/test/test_letdoutil.py) for some examples.
 (Note the unparsing is done for display only; the raw value remains inspectable in the exception instance.)

 **CAUTION**: The source code is back-converted from the AST representation; hence its surface syntax may look slightly different to the original (e.g. extra parentheses).
-See ``macropy.core.unparse``.
+See ``mcpyrate.unparse``.

 **CAUTION**: The name of the `the[]` construct was inspired by Common Lisp, but the semantics are completely different.
 Common Lisp's `THE` is a return-type declaration (pythonistas would say *return-type annotation*), meant as a hint for the compiler to produce performance-optimized compiled code (see [chapter 32 of Peter Seibel's Practical Common Lisp](http://www.gigamonkeys.com/book/conclusion-whats-next.html)), whereas our `the[]` captures a value for test reporting.
 The only common factors are the name, and that neither construct changes the semantics of the marked code, much.
 In `unpythonic.test.fixtures`, the reason behind picking this name was that it doesn't change the flow of the source code as English that much, specifically to suggest, between the lines, that it doesn't change the semantics much.
 The reasoning behind CL's `THE` may be similar.